xmacan/plugin_flowview/README.md

 service in question is actually running.

-After installing, you should set your partitioning and retention settings from Console > Configuration > Settings > Misc.
+After installing, you should set your partitioning and retention settings from Console > Configuration > Settings > Flowview.
 There is a flowview section there that you can customize.

-Next you have to setup your Cacti server as a FlowView sink from your various sources.
-Then, from FlowView -> Listeners, you must add the various listeners for all your flow-capture sources.
+Next you have to setup your Cacti server as a Flowview sink from your various sources.
+Then, from Flowview -> Listeners, you must add the various listeners for all your flow-capture sources.
 It's critical that you specify the correct port, and if there is to be any filtering, having a value other than 0 for the allowed devices.